LiveFastEatTrashRaccoon/RaccoonForFriendica/README.md

 - [x] edit one's own posts
 - [x] mute/unmute user and see list of muted users
 - [x] block/unblock user and see list of blocked users
-- [x] OAuth and HTTP basic authentication modes
+- [x] OAuth and HTTP Basic authentication modes
 - [x] pin/unpin status to profile
 - [x] manage one's own circles/following lists
 - [x] polls (read-only, voting is not supported yet by the back-end)